AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 >[!VIDEO](https://video.tv.adobe.com/v/3418679?quality=12&learn=on)

-For a more in-depth video of how to use and configure Live Search, see the [Full Demonstration on [!DNL Live Search]](https://experienceleague.adobe.com/en/docs/commerce-learn/tutorials/getting-started/capabilities/live-search-full-demonstration) topic.
+For a more in-depth video about using and configuring Live Search, see the [Full Demonstration on [!DNL Live Search]](https://experienceleague.adobe.com/en/docs/commerce-learn/tutorials/getting-started/capabilities/live-search-full-demonstration) topic.

 ### Search as you type

 [!DNL Live Search] responds with suggested products and a thumbnail image of top search results in a [popover](storefront-popover.md) as shoppers type queries into the [Search](https://experienceleague.adobe.com/en/docs/commerce-admin/catalog/catalog/search/search) box.
-The [product detail](https://experienceleague.adobe.com/en/docs/commerce-admin/start/storefront/storefront) page appears when shoppers click a suggested or featured product.
+The [product detail](https://experienceleague.adobe.com/en/docs/commerce-admin/start/storefront/storefront) page displays when shoppers click a suggested or featured product.
 A _View all_ link in the footer of the popover displays the search results page.

 [!DNL Live Search] returns "search as you type" results for a query of two or more characters.
 For a partial match, the maximum number of characters per word is 20.
 The number of characters in the query is not configurable.
 The popover includes the`name`, `sku`, and `category_ids` fields.